-Out Loud is news, media and stories – we like to make, document and share – from Kennedy Library at Cal Poly, San Luis Obispo.
-Our collaborators include faculty, students, staff and retirees!
+Out Loud is a blog that features stories, media and news from Kennedy Library at Cal Poly, San Luis Obispo.
+Our contributors include students, staff, faculty and retirees.

 Jan Kline recently retired from Acquisitions, where she was responsible (among other things) for the Good Reads Collection.
 She has an addictive relationship with contemporary literary fiction and memoir.
 Before coming to Cal Poly, she was a cellist in theatre pit orchestras, a bass player in a Western Swing band, and a billing clerk at a ready-mix concrete plant.
 She has a nicely aged BA in History from UCSB.